ivostoykov/StreamMdProcessor/README.md

 ```

 -----
-Here is the result of this Readme file processed:
+Here is the result of this Readme file source processed:

 ![Screenshot from 2024-04-10 12-36-10](https://github.com/ivostoykov/StreamMdProcessor/assets/889184/b3080595-62f1-4caf-a7a0-b0806904ad91)